EDais/ComputerCraft/apis/touch/README.md

 # TouchAPI

-The touch API aims to simplify the use of touchscreens in ComputerCraft
+The touch API aims to simplify the use of touchscreens in [ComputerCraft](http://www.computercraft.info/)

 ## Installation

 If you're using an extracted version of ComputerCraft, then simply copy the file into the `minecraft\mods\computercraft\lua\rom\apis` directory, and the API will be loaded automatically when any computer is started.

 Alternatively, the file can be copied onto individual computers in-game by copying the file into the `minecraft\saves\[worldName]\computer\#` directory, where *worldName* is the name of your world, and *#* is the individual computer index.
-(Hint: to find a named computer, look in the *labels.txt* file)
+(Hint: to find the index of a named computer, look in the *labels.txt* file)

 ***Note:* If you're using a unmodified ComputerCraft bios, then the file extension (`.lua`) should be removed from the filename**